IanGrav/EE_250_Final_Project/README.txt

 To compile my project, first you need an MQTT-Broker up and running.
-I installed Eclipse Mosquitto on my Windows laptop, editing the network firewall to allow other computers to connect to mine and editing the Mosquitto configuration file, adding "allow_anonymous_true" and "listener 1883" (the port I was using) in order to get it up and running functionally (simply open Windows powershell as an adminstrator and type "net start mosquitto" to begin the MQTT-Broker service.
+I installed Eclipse Mosquitto on my Windows laptop, editing the network firewall to allow other computers to connect to mine and editing the Mosquitto configuration file, adding "allow_anonymous_true" and "listener 1883" (the port I was using) in order to get it up and running functionally (simply open Windows powershell as an adminstrator and type "net start mosquitto" to begin the MQTT-Broker service).
-However, if you have an MQTT-Broker up and runnign already, that will do as well.
+However, if you have an MQTT-Broker up and running already, that will do as well.
 I originally had the IP adress and port number of my MQTT-Broker hard coded into my python scripts, but have since edited them so that the user enters the IP adress and port number of the MQTT-Broker they wish to connect to.
-So just enter those in the terminal upon running the scripts and they should work.
+So just enter those in the terminal upon running the scripts and they should connect to your MQTT-Broker and work.
 Both Scripts work essentially independently of the other, meaning you don't need one up for the other to begin, so starting them in either order works. just scp the rpi script to an rpi with all of the required libraries installed and it can be run, and clone the VM script to an ubuntu machine that has all of the required libraries installed and that should run as well.

+All external libraries required are listed below:

-  sensor side:
+  sensor (Rpi) side:

     required software: